Apple Intelligence: Supported devices

-All Macs and iPads with an M-series Apple silicon chip support Apple Intelligence with macOS 15.1 and iPadOS 18.1 and later, respectively. iPhones and iPads with the A17 Pro chip or later are also supported with iOS 18.1 and later Apple claims the less capable Neural Engine of older chips, which is used for AI tasks, are not powerful enough for Apple Intelligence features.
-Analyst Ming-Chi Kuo speculates that the RAM requirements of the on-device model prohibits Apple Intelligence from running on older iPhone models.
+All iPhones, iPads, and Macs that have an Apple M-series chip or an A17 Pro or newer chip are supported with iOS 18.1, iPadOS 18.1, and macOS 15.1 respectively.
+Apple says the less capable Neural Engine of older chips, which is used for AI tasks, are not powerful enough for Apple Intelligence features.
+Analyst Ming-Chi Kuo states that the RAM requirements of the on-device model prohibits Apple Intelligence from running on older iPhone models.
 On March 31, 2025, Apple Intelligence was introduced to the Apple Vision Pro with the release of visionOS 2.4.

 Apple Intelligence cannot be used on Macs if the operating system is booted off of an external drive, but workarounds exist to circumvent the limitation.

+More advanced Apple Intelligence features in iOS 27, iPadOS 27, visionOS 27 and macOS 27 enabled by a larger on-device model, such as more expressive voices for Siri and advanced dictation, are only available on the iPhone Air and iPhone 17 Pro, iPads with an M4 chip or later and at least 12 GB of memory, and Macs with an M3 chip or later and at least 12 GB of memory.
+Other new features in those releases, including Siri AI, are available for all devices that support Apple Intelligence.
+The model and expressive voices are available on Apple Vision Pro (M5).